bodrick/awesome/TOPICS.md

 *   [gitbito/CLI](https://github.com/gitbito/CLI) - Bito CLI (Command Line Interface) provides a command line interface to the Bito AI chat functionality.
 Over time, CLI will add more functions and new command options to support complex automation and workflows.
 This is a very early Alpha version.
 We would love to get your feedback on the new features or improvements.
 *   [asdf-vm/asdf](https://github.com/asdf-vm/asdf) - Extendable version manager with support for Ruby, Node.js, Elixir, Erlang & more
 *   [seachicken/gh-poi](https://github.com/seachicken/gh-poi) - ✨ Safely clean up your local branches
-*   [ricklamers/shell-ai](https://github.com/ricklamers/shell-ai) - LangChain powered shell command generate and run CLI
+*   [ricklamers/shell-ai](https://github.com/ricklamers/shell-ai) - LangChain powered shell command generator and runner CLI
 *   [kellyjonbrazil/jc](https://github.com/kellyjonbrazil/jc) - CLI tool and python library that converts the output of popular command-line tools, file-types, and common strings to JSON, YAML, or Dictionaries.
 This allows piping of output to tools like jq and simplifying automation scripts.
 *   [pdevito3/craftsman](https://github.com/pdevito3/craftsman) - A .NET 7 scaffolding tool to help you stop worrying about boilerplate and focus on your business logic 🚀
 *   [privatenumber/cleye](https://github.com/privatenumber/cleye) - 👁‍🗨 cleye — The intuitive & typed CLI development tool for Node.js